 2013: Launched Online Employment Training Program

-2014: Opened Detroit office in partnership with the Michigan Office for New Americans
+2014: Opened Silver Spring, Maryland office in partnership with the International Rescue Committee

-We continue to pursue Jane’s vision of a U.S. where country of origin is not a barrier to professional success and where employers understand the global, skilled talent these skilled immigrants represent.
+We continue to pursue Jane’s vision of a U.S. where country of origin is not a barrier to professional success and where employers understand the global, skilled talent these skilled immigrants bring to the workforce.

 Our Core Values